Personal data processing in digital teaching and examination

 The processing of students’ personal data in digital tools is permitted when it is necessary in order to conduct teaching or examination.
 A decision on whether the processing of personal data is necessary is to be taken in each individual case.
-In doing so, the vice-chancellor’s current decision on permitted changes to approved course and programme syllabi concerning the forms of assessment of student performance and digital teaching should be taken into consideration.

 For personal data processing in the form of live streaming or recording for invigilation purposes to be considered necessary, it must actually be an efficient tool for achieving the intended goal.
 For example, if live streaming for the purposes of invigilation is not deemed to reduce the risk of cheating to any significant extent, digital tools are not to be used for this purpose.

 The assessment is to take account of the following factors:

 - If necessary, the University may livestream students and teaching staff in connection with teaching if the purpose is to conduct teaching.

 - If necessary, the University may record teaching where students may appear if the recording constitutes a part of the learning material.

 - If necessary to ensure fair examination, the University may livestream an examination or compulsory component.

 - If necessary to ensure fair examination, the University may record the examination or compulsory component if the purpose is for the recording to constitute the basis for the examination.

 - The data protection officer considers it to be difficult to justify the recording of examinations or compulsory components in other cases, e.g. for the purposes of invigilation.